Young Black woman teacher in green shirt high-fives a young Black boy in yellow

 The Where, How, and When of Finding a Teaching Job

 Teachers face a unique (and uniquely difficult) job search.
-That's why we pulled out some teacher-specific tips to help!
+That's why we pulled out some teacher-specific tips to help you find the right classroom!

 For most people, searching for a job does not top the list of favorite things to do.
 For teachers seeking jobs, the job search can mean finding themselves competing for a limited number of jobs in a particular school district or geographic region, at a specific grade level, or in a subject area.
 And this can add to the stress of needing to find a job in the first place.
 There is no getting around it.
 The process can be hard work and take up a lot of your time.
 The one good thing about that, though, is that the job search process itself isn’t all that complicated.
 In addition to the standard job search advice—updating your résumé, writing a killer cover letter, networking, completing applications, and presenting your best self during interviews—here are three things to think about as you look for your next teaching job.